xyrotech/orin/docs/index.md

 **Change Rating of Release**

+Change the rating on a release and/or move the instance to another folder.

 [:mag: More Info](https://www.discogs.com/developers#page:user-collection,header:user-collection-change-rating-of-release)

-<small>Change the rating on a release and/or move the instance to another folder.</small>
 ```php
 $discog->change_rating_of_release(string $username, int $folder_id, int $release_id, int $instance_id, array $parameters = null);
 ```